rhyeen/relicry/blueprint.md

 - [ ] Denormalizing data so when we get things like a Card, we also get Art/Artist.
 - [ ] See if we can recreate the Card printable card itself with CSS
 - [ ] Get Apex design in place
+- [ ] Incorporate caching model in all components, not just Card
 <!-- - [ ] Get all pages unit/component tested with vitest and local `__test__` folders. -->

 ### Localization